LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Then, we want:

-* To limit the use of a local patch: after a release there should be not local patching needed.
+* To limit the use of a local patch: after a release there should be no local patching needed.

 * To make sure we keep testing our code as close as possible to the user